-© 2020 GN Hearing A/S. All rights reserved.
-Jabra is a trademark of GN Audio A/S. Interton is a trademark of GN Hearing A/S. Apple, the Apple logo, iPhone, iPad, iPod touch are trademarks of Apple Inc., registered in the U.S. and other countries.
-App Store is a service mark of Apple Inc., registered in the US and other countries.
-Android.
-Google Play and the Google Play logo are trademarks of Google LLC.
+© 2021 GN Hearing A/S. All rights reserved.
+Interton is a trademark of GN Hearing A/S. Apple. the Apple logo. iPhone, iPad, iPod touch are trademarks of Apple Inc., registered in the U.S. and other countries, App Store is a service mark of Apple Inc., registered in the US and other countries.
+Android, Google Play and the Google Play logo are trademarks of Google LLC.
 The Bluetooth word mark and logos are registered trademarks owned by Bluetooth SIG.
 Inc.